Rinaldo d'Este (1221–1251)

-Rinaldo d'Este (shortly after 1221 – Apulia c.
+Rinaldo d'Este (shortly after 1221 – c.
 1251) was a member of the House of Este.

-He was son of Azzo VII d'Este Marquis of Ferrara from his first marriage c.
+He was the son of Azzo VII d'Este, Marquis of Ferrara, from his first marriage c.
 1221 to Giovanna (+1233).
 Azzo VII became the leader of the Guelph forces against Frederick II Hohenstaufen, King of Germany.
-He captured Ferrara from Ezzelino III da Romano and his Ghibellines troops.
-He became marquis (margrave) of Ferrara.
+He captured Ferrara from Ezzelino III da Romano and his Ghibelline troops.
+He became Marquis (Margrave) of Ferrara.

 Rinaldo was the only son and heir.
 He married Adelaide, but she was barren.
 He had a relation to a Neapolitan laundress and an illegitimate child by her, Obizzo, born c.
 1247.
 Soon after the birth, Obizzo and his mother were expelled from Ferrara; they settled in Ravenna.
-In 1238 Rinaldo and his wife were captured by Frederick II and died as prisoners in Apulia, in 1251.
+In 1238 Rinaldo and his wife were captured by Frederick II and died as prisoners in Apulia in 1251.
 They were poisoned.

-Azzo VII had three daughters but no other sons to continue his line; he saw in Obizzo the only chance of survival of the House of Este.
-Obizzo's mother was drowned in the Adriatic; shortly after Obizzo was legitimated by Pope Innocent IV, in 1252.
-He finally succeeded his grandfather in 1264 as marquis of Ferrara.
+Azzo VII had three daughters but no other sons to continue his line, and thus saw in Obizzo the only chance of survival of the House of Este.
+Obizzo's mother was drowned in the Adriatic; shortly after, Obizzo was legitimized by Pope Innocent IV, in 1252.
+He finally succeeded his grandfather in 1264 as Marquis of Ferrara.

 Family

 In c.
 1233 Rinaldo married Adelaide di Romano (+1251), daughter of Alberigo di Romano.
 He had no children.

-From an illegitimate relation to a Neapolitan laundress he had a natural son:
+From an illegitimate relation to a Neapolitan laundress he had one natural son: